• Skip to main content

 Batu Caves, Kuala Lumpur, Malaysia

-Once I get to the top, the enormous main cave opens up in front of me.
+Once I get to the top, the Cave Temple, the complex’s enormous main cavern, opens up in front of me.
 There’s some water falling lightly from the ceiling, incense burns at some of the shrines, floodlights give colour to a few of the crevices, and people mingle on the vast floor beneath.

 It is relatively quiet in here today.
 Even with quite a few tourists, the huge space stretches out further than they could come close to filling.